hashicorp/nomad/contributing/architecture-drainer.md

 - **`DrainingNodeWatcher`**: A watcher interface implemented by the `nodeDrainWatcher` struct in [`watch_nodes.go`][].
-Runs a loop that watches for changes to nodes.
-If a node change transitions a node to draining, the `DrainingNodeWatcher` adds the node to its tracker.
-It queries the state store to get the jobs that have allocations running on that node, and registers those jobs with the `DrainingJobWatcher`.
+Runs a loop that watches for changes to Nodes.
+If a Node change transitions a Node to draining, the `DrainingNodeWatcher` adds the Node to its tracker.
+It queries the state store to get the jobs that have allocations running on that Node, and registers those jobs with the `DrainingJobWatcher`.

 - **`DrainingJobWatcher`**: A watcher interface implemented by the